 Jesus and the disciples pause as they approach the Mount of Olives, just east of Jerusalem.
 Jesus sends two disciples to go retrieve a donkey and her unridden colt from the village of Bethphage.
-Once done the disciples lay their coats on the beasts and Jesus begins to ride the colt into Jerusalem.
-This fulfills a Messianic prophecy from Zechariah.

 Jesus simultaneously enters the city of Jerusalem triumphantly as the Messiah and as the Passover Lamb.
 Crowds of people shout “Hosanna” and Messianic lines from Psalm 118.
 His entrance causes a stir among those who are in the city and attracts their curiosity about who He is.